wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

 *   (1) The rules of a society shall state or provide for the following matters, that is to say:

-    *   (a) The name of the society, with the addition of the word ""Incorporated"" as the last word in that name:
+    *   (a) the name of the society, with the addition of the word ""Incorporated"" as the last word in that name:

-    *   (b) The objects for which the society is established:
+    *   (b) the objects for which the society is established:

-    *   (c) The modes in which persons become members of the society:
+    *   (c) the modes in which persons become members of the society:

-    *   (d) The modes in which persons cease to be members of the society:
+    *   (d) the modes in which persons cease to be members of the society:

-    *   (e) The mode in which the rules of the society may be altered, added to, or rescinded:
+    *   (e) the mode in which the rules of the society may be altered, added to, or rescinded:

-    *   (f) The mode of summoning and holding general meetings of the society, and of voting thereat:
+    *   (f) the mode of summoning and holding general meetings of the society, and of voting thereat:

-    *   (g) The appointment of officers of the society:
+    *   (g) the appointment of officers of the society:

-    *   (h) The control and use of the common seal of the society:
+    *   (h) the control and use of the common seal of the society:

-    *   (i) The control and investment of the funds of the society:
+    *   (i) the control and investment of the funds of the society:

-    *   (j) The powers (if any) of the society to borrow money:
+    *   (j) the powers (if any) of the society to borrow money:

-    *   (k) The disposition of the property of the society in the event of the society being put into liquidation:
+    *   (k) the disposition of the property of the society in the event of the society being put into liquidation:

-    *   (l) Such other matters as the Registrar may require to be provided for in any particular instance.
+    *   (l) such other matters as the Registrar may require to be provided for in any particular instance.

     (2) The rules of the society may contain any other provisions which are not inconsistent with this Act or with law.

     (3) The rules of the society and any amendment of those rules shall be printed or typewritten.

-    Subsection (1)(k) was substituted, as from 1 July 1994, by [section 2][45] Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 6(1)(k): replaced, on 1 July 1994, by [section 2][46] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

 ##### 7 How to apply for incorporation